Spanish sex club owners, workers protest prostitution bill

-Both Otras and the sex business owners deny the government’s data that says 90% of the sex work in Spain is forced.
+Both Otras and sex business owners deny the government’s official data that 90% of the sex work in the country is forced.
 Police say 491 victims of trafficking and sexual exploitation were rescued in Spain in 2021.

-On a European level, the European Parliament estimates there are up to 180,000 trafficking victims exploited in prostitution and the industry generates 10.8 billion euros ($10.9 billion) a year in the bloc.
+On a European level, the European Parliament estimates there are up to 180,000 trafficking victims exploited in prostitution and the industry generates 10.8 million euros ($10.9 million) a year in the bloc.

-Spain is considered to have one of the laxest legal frameworks for prostitution in Europe, only punishing when exploitation or abuse can be proven.
+Spain is considered one of the laxest legal frames for prostitution in Europe, only punishing when exploitation or abuse can be proven.
 The proposed bill would punish both clients and enablers.
 It still needs to pass through parliament.

-Spain has also recently forbidden ads for prostitution.
+Spain has also recently forbidden the advertising of prostitution.